bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 height="3.7784722222222222in"}

-Now that my code is created, I move to CSS by clicking on the flex charts dot CSS file at the top of my screen and checking that it\'s referencing the correct file.
+Now that my code is created, I move to CSS by clicking on the flex charts dot CSS file at the top of my screen and checking that it&apos;s referencing the correct file.

 I have stacked the CSS file next to the html file for better